dairer/how-to-bash/README.md

 ## Comparing Variables
 ---
-It's Often necessary to compare if two values are equal/not equal, greater than, less than etc. There are several ways to do this in bash.
+It's often necessary to compare if two values are equal/not equal, greater than, less than etc. There are several ways to do this in bash.
 We can use traditionl compariston operations such as "==", ">", etc or we can use more "bash" operations.